 “I hope you haven’t hurried, dear, in this heat.”

 And she had said: “I didn’t want to be late for tea.”

 He handed bread and butter to her.
 She was not blushing now.

 “Oh, bother,” said Neville to himself, “now all the peace and pleasure is gone.
 It won’t be like home with a wicked little cat like that about the place.”

 She was pretty, he decided, much prettier than he had thought her at the Museum.
-Pretty, and in an open-eyed, candid-looking way that did not rhyme with the disgraceful conduct of that girl in the wood.
+Pretty and in an open-eyed, candid-looking way that did not rhyme with that girl’s disgraceful conduct in the wood.

 She went away, presently, with the father to garner into sheaves those loose leaves of notes.
-Then Neville heard how she was the daughter of Grantham, the great Egyptologist, dead these three years, how she was very clever at her work, very good company, and altogether a dear child.
+Then Neville heard how she was the daughter of Grantham, the great Egyptologist, dead these three years, how she was very clever at her work, outstanding company, and altogether a dear child.

 “But you mustn’t fall in love with her, Neville,” the aunt said, “and thank Heaven you’re not given to that sort of thing.”